Each state is required by Federal law to include the following essential terms and elements in their Rental/Lease

-Not every state will have identical elements when it comes to the requirements and provisions in their Lease/Rental Agreement.
+Not every state will have identical elements when it comes to the requirements and provisions in their rental agreement.

 It is recommended you acquaint yourself with your state’s requirements and specificities to ensure that your Lease/Rental Agreement is comprehensive and protects your financial and legal rights fully.

 1. Ohio Residential Lease Agreement Sample